This includes everything you need to know about linear actuators.

 Chapter One – What is a Linear Actuator?

-A linear actuator converts rotational motion into push or pull linear motion, which can be used for lifting, dropping, sliding, or tilting of machines or materials.
+A linear actuator is a means for converting rotational motion into push or pull linear motion, which can be used for lifting, dropping, sliding, or tilting of machines or materials.
 They provide safe and clean motion control that is efficient and maintenance free.

 Electric linear actuators use a DC or AC motor with a series of gears and a lead screw that pushes the main rod shaft.
 The difference between actuators is determined by the size of the motor.